Privacy & Security

 Many people use a hybrid approach: keeping a copy in iCloud or Google Photos for everyday access across devices, and a second copy in a dedicated encrypted app as a secure backup.
 This provides both convenience and redundancy.
 The key is understanding the trade-offs of each method and choosing consciously.

-Whatever method you choose, remember that a digital copy of your passport is sensitive as the physical document itself.
-Treat it accordingly.
+Whatever method you choose, remember that a digital copy of your passport is as sensitive as the physical document itself - protect it with the same care and attention.

 Frequently Asked Questions